Libya brings in Western traders in blow to Russian fuel flows

 Libya will also change the way it handles crude exports, the sources said.

-Transmed and BGN did not immediately respond to requests for comment.
+Transmed did not respond to a request for comment.
 Libya also signed a 25-year oil-development deal with TotalEnergies and ConocoPhillips in January, involving more than $20 billion in foreign-financed investment.

 (Reporting by Robert Harvey, Dmitry Zhdannikov, Ahmad Ghaddar and Enes Tunagur in London.
-Additional reporting by Reuters reporters in Moscow, America Hernandez in Paris and Ahmed Elumami.
-Editing by Dmitry Zhdannikov and Kirsten Donovan)
+Additional reporting by Reuters reporters in Moscow, America Hernandez, Shadia Nasrallia, Ahmed Elumami and Francesca Landini.
+Editing by Dmitry Zhdannikov, Alex Lawler and Kirsten Donovan)